-This phytosanitary treatment was adopted by the Commission on Phytosanitary Measures in 2009.
+This phytosanitary treatment was adopted by the Commission on Phytosanita.
+Me ares in 2009.

-This treatment applies to the irradiation of fruits and vegetables at 150 Gy minimum absorbed dose to prevent the emergence of adults of fruit flies at the stated efficacy.
-This treatment should be applied in accordance with the requirements outlined in ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure)1.
+This treatment applies to the irradiation of fruits and vegetable at 150 Gy minimum a sorbed dose to prevent the emergence of adults of fruit flies at the stated efficacy.
+This treatment to the requirements outlined in ISPM No. 18 (Guidelines for the configuration as a phytosanitary measure).

-Name of treatment Irradiation treatment for fruit flies of the family Tephritidae (generic) Active ingredient N/A Treatment type Irradiation Target pest Fruit flies of the family Tephritidae (Diptera: Tephritidae) Target regulated All fruits and vegetables that are hosts of fruit flies of the family Tephritidae. articles Treatment schedule Minimum absorbed dose of 150 Gy to prevent the emergence of adults of fruit flies.
-Efficacy and confidence level of the treatment is ED {99,9968} at the 95% confidence level.
-Treatment should be applied in accordance with the requirements of ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure).
+t flies of the Irradiation treatmer mily Tephritidae (generic) Name of treatment for Active ingredient N/A Irradiation Treatment type Fruit flies Target pest the family Sephritidae (Diptera: Tephritidae) All frui table pat are hosts of fruit flies of the family Tephritidae.
+Target regulated 's and articles mum absorbed dose of 150 Gy to prevent the emergence of adults of fruit flies.
+Treatment schedule and confinence level of the treatment is ED99,9968 at the 95% confidence level. all be applied in accordance with the requirements of ISPM No. 18 (Guidelines of irradiation as a phytosanitary measure).
 This irradiation treatment should not be applied to fruit and vegetables stored in modified atmospheres.

-1 The scope of IPPC treatments does not include issues related to pesticide registration or other domestic requirements for approval of treatments.
+&lt;sup>1 The scope of IPPC treatments does not include issues related to pesticide registration or other domestic requirements for approval of treatments.
 Treatments also do not provide information on specific effects on human health or food safety, which should be addressed using domestic procedures prior to approval of a treatment.
 In addition effects on product quality are considered before their international adoption.
-There is no obligation for a contracting party to approve, register or adopt the treatments for use in its territory.
+There is no obligation for a contracting party to approve, register or adopt the treatments for use in its relevant